gsidsid/SoftSysCHorses/reports/final.md

 # Learning about Parallelism, Testing, and Build Systems
-Kawin Nikomborirak, Siddarth Garimella, Sreekanth Sajjala
+Kawin Nikomborirak, Siddharth Garimella, Sreekanth Sajjala

 ## Project Goals
 Our goal for the project was to understand low-level optimization in C